mezzo-forte-design/geoxp/packages/web/README.md

 ## Examples
 * Some configuration examples, for different kind of patterns, can be found inside the [examples/guides](https://gitlab.com/mezzo-forte/geoxp/-/tree/main/examples/guides).
 * A basic web application, with event usage, can be found inside the [examples/web](https://gitlab.com/mezzo-forte/geoxp/-/tree/main/examples/web) folder.
-* An example of GeoXp usage in a Node environment, can be found in [examples/node](https://gitlab.com/mezzo-forte/geoxp/-/tree/main/examples/node)
+* An example of GeoXp Web package with TypeScript [examples/web-typescript](https://gitlab.com/mezzo-forte/geoxp/-/tree/main/examples/web-typescript)

 ***